Frequently Asked Questions

 This form of ABI interpretation is a feature shared with eth.events.
 However we collected over 40.000 smart contract ABIs already for you (incl. all ERC-20 and ERC-721 standard contracts).

-To make the job of a ĐApp developer even easier, this enriched blockchain data sits in an Elasticsearch index that is easily queryable via an API based on the Elasticsearch Query DSL.
+To make the job of a ĐApp developer even easier, this enriched blockchain data sits in an Elasticsearch index that is easily queryable via an API based on the Elasticsearch Query DSL or PostgreSQL.

 Being an enterprise grade database index this is lightning fast and therefore perfectly suited for reading datasets of any shape or form from the blockchain.
 And the best part: you do not even have to worry about running and maintaining or connecting to any archive node yourself.
 We provide this for both the Ethereum Mainnet as well as all test networks as Software-as-a-Service (SaaS), with the basic tier free for any ĐApp developers.